rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 	sleep(100)

-In case you want to execute a different task under several different conditions, you use ``elif`` (short for ``else if``) statement. ``else`` statement comes in useful if you want to do something in the rest of the case, where no condition is defined.
-The latter two statements are only usable if you had used an ``if`` statement before, but neither is mandatory.
+In case you want to execute a different task under several conditions, use ``elif`` (short for ``else if``) statement. ``else`` statement comes in useful if you want to do something in the rest of the case, where no condition is defined.
+The latter two statements are only usable if you had used an ``if`` statement previously, but neither is mandatory.

 Loops
 =====

-Loops are a very useful structure in case you want to repeat the same section of code several times over.
+Loops are a very useful structure in case you want to repeat a certain block of code several times over.
-There are two types of loops: ``for`` loops, that keep count of the number of times you do something and ``while`` loops which perform an action until a condition you've specified is no longer happening.
+There are two types of loops: ``for`` loops, that keep count of the number of times a block of code is executed, and ``while`` loops which perform an action until a condition you've specified is no longer true.

 For loops
 ---------